o3de/o3de.org/content/docs/userguide/editor-automation-examples.md

 ---
-description: ' Some useful examples for the Python Editor Bindings gem, used to automate actions in the &ly-editor;. '
+description: ' Some useful examples for the Python Editor Bindings gem, used to automate actions in the Lumberyard Editor. '
 title: Python Editor Bindings gem examples
 ---
 # Python Editor Bindings gem examples {#editor-automation-examples}